-Learning should be fun, relevant and equip children with the basic skills they need to be successful in life.
+Learning should be fun, relevant and equip children with the skills and knowledge that they need to be successful in life.
 This is what we believe.
-Every morning at school the children will receive tuition in maths, writing and reading skills.
+Every morning at school the children will receive tuition in maths, writing and reading.
 We also run daily phonic groups for children who need it.
 Our afternoons are taken up with lessons that cover all the other subject areas. some of these are taught through themes or topics, some as discrete stand alone subjects.
 Science is an important curriculum area which is why it is taught outside of topic lessons. history, art, geography and design technology lend themselves well to a thematic approach, where for instance a child under the umbrella of a topic on the USA may learn about the geography of the states, produce their own graffiti art, explore key historical events and design travel agents posters promoting each state.

 We know that some children need to receive more support than others, whilst others have high academic potential that needs pushing.
 This is why we use ability grouped sets to teach Maths and English in our junior classes and in phonics across the school.
 Our lower sets are smaller with high child to adult ratios.
 Our top sets are full of children who can be challenged more strongly without the teacher having to take time to support the children who require more teacher support.
 Setting the children means that the ability spread within a class is much smaller and therefore teaching can more accurately meet the needs of individual pupils.